FYI "Gotta Kick It Up Fans:" It Hasn’t Aged Well

 These are young women with talent, intelligence, responsibility, and passion.
 In fact, after Ms. Bartlett tells the team they’re not ready to compete following a disastrous debut, the entire group demonstrates their savviness and enters the competition anyway, behind their coach’s back.
 Predictably, Ms. Bartlett’s ego is wounded when the team does well and comes in third place.
 It turns out they might not need her as much as she thinks.

 By the end of the film, Ms. Bartlett acknowledges that holding back the girls from competing really had more to do with her own baggage and trauma than with them.
-It’s a nice sentiment, I suppose, but it only further underscores the problem with these white savior narratives.
-At some point or another, the plot veers away from the marginalized characters — the ones whose stories should be centered to begin with — and winds up focusing on the white savior because hey, they have a sob story, too!
+It’s a nice sentiment, I suppose, but it only further underscores the problem with these white saviour narratives.
+At some point or another, the plot veers away from the marginalized characters — the ones whose stories should be centred to begin with — and winds up focusing on the white saviour because hey, they have a sob story, too!

 “